 Assistant Professor in Literary Modernism, Faculty of Arts

-I teach and research many areas of twentieth-century culture and I enjoy reading and talking about literary, cinematic, and musical works from various time periods.
-I'm particularly interested in the writer and painter Wyndham Lewis (1882-1957): I edit the specialist publication devoted to his literary and visual outputs, The Journal of Wyndham Lewis Studies; sit on the Editorial Board of the Oxford University Press Complete Edition of his fiction and non-fiction; and have published widely on his writing.
-More broadly, I'm fascinated by the relationship between archival scholarship, historical interpretations of culture, and close reading, viewing, and listening.
-I aim to explore these different ways of approaching works of art through conversations with students and research collaborations with other academics.
+I teach and research many areas of twentieth-century literature and I enjoy discussing literary, cinematic, and musical works from various time periods.
+I'm particularly interested in the writer and painter Wyndham Lewis (1882-1957): with Louise Kane I co-edit The Journal of Wyndham Lewis Studies and I'm a member of the Editorial Board of the Oxford University Press Complete Edition of Lewis's fiction and non-fiction.
+More broadly, I'm fascinated by the relationship between archival scholarship and historicist interpretations of culture.

 I'm currently researching three interrelated areas: literature and music; the writings of Wyndham Lewis; and twentieth-century dystopias.
 For more information, click on the 'Research' tab (above).

-At present I'm co-supervising a lively bunch of Ph.D. students, who are working on a range of exciting topics at the cutting-edge of their respective subjects:
+At present I'm co-supervising a lively bunch of Ph.D. students, who are working on a range of exciting topics at the forefront of their respective subjects:

 - Gabrielle Bunn, 'Formations of the Apocalypse'

-- Emily Heathcote, 'Postmodernist Literature and Postmodernist Editing'
+- Emily Mills, 'Postmodernist Literature and Postmodernist Editing'

 - Hollie Johnson, 'Ecodystopia: Environmental Apocalypse and the Ecocidal Imagination'

-I've researched a lot of different things over the past decade.
-My focal points have been the works of John Buchan, Ford Madox Ford, Aldous Huxley, and Wyndham Lewis, in relation to broad problems to do with cultural history, politics, and musico-literary interactions.
-Throughout, I've tried to ask and answer questions about the politics of literary forms and the relevance of authors' non-fiction to their fiction, situating literary production in artistic, bibliographic, political, and philosophical contexts.
-A lot of this work has been collaborative, involving scholars in the UK and beyond, and all of it has benefited from being scrutinised in different circumstances by various groups of people, ranging from chats with friends and family, to questions asked by academics at conferences and research seminars, to conversations with undergraduate and postgraduate students.
+The focal points in my research thus far have been the works of John Buchan, Ford Madox Ford, Aldous Huxley, and Wyndham Lewis, in relation to broad problems to do with cultural history, politics, and musico-literary interactions.
+I'm particularly fascinated by issues concerning the politics of literary forms and the links between fiction and non-fiction, and I usually like to situate literature in various kinds of non-literary context.
+A lot of this work has been collaborative, involving scholars in the UK and beyond, and all of it has benefited from chats with friends and family, questions asked by academics at conferences and research seminars, and conversations with undergraduate and postgraduate students.

-- a scholarly edition of Lewis's little-known novel Snooty Baronet (1932), for Oxford University Press;
+- a scholarly edition of Wyndham Lewis's novel Snooty Baronet (1932), for Oxford University Press;

-- and a book about Lewis's fiction in relation to twentieth-century politics, for Princeton University Press.
+- a monograph about Lewis and twentieth-century politics, for Princeton University Press.

 NATHAN WADDELL, 2017.
-Ford, Family, and Music.
+Ford's Artistic Contexts: Family and Music.
 In: LAURA COLOMBINO, SARA HASLAM and SEAMUS O'MALLEY, eds., The Routledge Research Companion to Ford Madox Ford Routledge.
 (In Press.)